Functional Neurological Disorder Treatment.

 Living with Functional Neurological Disorder can feel like your life has been put on pause.
 My role is to walk alongside you as we work towards getting you moving again – not just physically, but in your relationships, your work or studies, and the things that give your life meaning.

-If you’re ready to explore a different way forward, I’d be honoured to support you.
+If you’re ready to explore a different way forward, I’d be honoured to take this journey with you.